anvilresearch/connect-express/README.md

 })
 ```

-### Customize
+### Customizations

 The Anvil Connect lib for Express allows for some customization.
+You can
-You can authorize with a required scope or even whitelist clients you want to allow by client_id.
+authorize with a required scope or even whitelist clients you want to allow by
+`client_id`.

 ##### Authorize with a required scope